By Steve Beauregard

 It’s 1.4 miles from the valet area of the TI to the front of the Convention Center.
 Because you may be starting from the TI parking garage, and because the convention center has several different large parking areas, you can expect to add a fair share of walking to that 1.4 mile drive.

 Nevertheless, door to door would take you in the five to seven minute range, going the same North Strip to Convention Center Drive route we mentioned for those wanting to walk.

-At just 1.4 miles away, a cab ride from the TI to the Las Vegas Convention Center would only cost around $7 to $10.
+At just 1.4 miles away, an UberX ride from the TI to the Las Vegas Convention Center is estimate at $7.81.

 Is there a Monorail From Treasure Island to the Las Vegas Convention Center?